RACHAMALLASAI/Sentinel_Watch-HOME-PROTECTION-SYSTEM/README.md

 can get real time monitoring access of home and secuity alert if any abnormal situation happens like stranger entering , Fire detection etc.
 Notification to the admin is sent if any abnormality is detected.
+I am using Jetson Nano Board (Nvidia) in this project for image detection and real time monitoring.
+The unique of this project is to deploy a deep learning model on hardware but not on software!